 How do I get involved as an organizer?

 Please complete the form linked here and request to be added to our Slack channel.
-We have been holding weekly meetings since July (and record minutes for those who have to miss) on Wednesdays via Zoom at 5:30pm PDT/6:30pm CDT/7:30pm EDT.
+We hold monthly meetings on Zoom at 5:30pm PDT/6:30pm CDT/7:30pm EDT.
 We welcome you to join us!

 New people regularly join and if you can only make it to a couple of meetings to familiarize themselves with our work, that is still welcome.
 We also welcome you to join for the long haul!
 Both and any type of participation is encouraged, and we recognize AFAN members have many commitments.
 As more members join, we anticipate and hope that our group’s scope, strategies, and collaborative nature will continue to evolve.